 Photo by Regína Hrönn Ragnarsdóttir

-When there are about 330 feet (100 meters) left to the bottom of the canyon, it splits into two parts, and you'll need to wade through a river to reach the waterfall at the end.
+At about 330 feet (100 meters) from the bottom of the canyon, the trail splits into two parts, and you'll need to wade through a river to reach the waterfall at the end.

 Photo by Regína Hrönn Ragnarsdóttir